 It is common for Iguana’s to be brought to us for infections.
 Often times they are minor and easily treated.
-Sometimes the infections are deep seated, and can result in death even when treated.
+Sometimes the infections are deep seated, and can result in death even in spite of treatment.
 To prevent infections in Iguana’s it is imperative that their husbandry is adequate.

 Poor husbandry is at the root of many infections, therefore it is critical that proper humidity, temperature, and nutrition are optimum.
-Click here to learn more about adequate husbandry.
+Click here to learn more about adequate husbandry for iguana’s.

 This poor Iguana has been kept in a cage that is inadequate.
 As a result it has traumatized its rostrum and caused a chronic infection.
 This preventable problem is inexcusable since it is so obvious.

-The swelling on the forearm of this sick Iguana could be a sign of an infection.
-This is another case were diagnostic tests are needed to make a diagnosis.
+The swelling on the forearm of this sick iguana could be a sign of an infection

 In many cases the diagnosis is obvious based on the symptoms.
 In other cases we need to perform diagnostic tests to help us determine if there is an infection.

 A common test to perform is a blood sample.
 It lets us assess the red and white blood cells along with important internal organs like the liver.
 When we suspect and infection we pay particular attention to the white blood cells.
 A normal blood sample on a sick iguana does not mean there is no infection or internal organ problem, since sick reptiles commonly have normal blood samples.

 This blood panel shows an elevated WBC count of 18,500 (up to 12,200 is normal for this lab).
 This elevation could be due to inflammation or an infection.
 The elevated heterophils tend to make us think there is an active infection going on.

 Radiographs are used to give us a better indication of what is occurring internally.
 They are especially helpful when we suspect a problem with the bones.